Often when surveying respondents, you will already have data from your list of contacts that you'd like to include with your survey data.

 Weaknesses: Limited number of fields to populate.

 The Login/Password action works by associating a password with additional data contained in the rest of the columns for that row.
-For instance, here is an example of a row of data that could be used for pre-population:
+For instance, here is an example of column headers and a row of data in a spreadsheet that could be used for pre-population:

 Once the data is loaded into the Login/Password action, the action will display a series of dropdowns to allow you to map data from the spreadsheet to questions and fields within your survey: